kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

   ```
 </details>
 <details>
   <summary>3.
-Registration request (newAccount)</summary>
+Registration request (newAccount service)</summary>
   <br />
   Assuming the client has not yet registered with the ACME provider, it needs to first make a POST request to the "newAccount" service.
-The content of the request payload includes a **payload** block containing the *contact* email address and agreement to the provider's terms-of-service, a **protected** block that contains the previous nonce, service URL, and JSON web key attributes (algorithm, key type, modulus[n], and exponent[e]), and a **signature** block that is a digital signature using the client's private key.
+The content of the request payload includes a "payload" block containing the "contact" email address and agreement to the provider's terms-of-service, a "protected" block that contains the previous nonce, service URL, and JSON web key attributes (algorithm, key type, modulus[n], and exponent[e]), and a "signature" block that is a digital signature using the client's private key.
 Note that in this and all following requests, the "protected" and "payload" blocks are base64-encoded.
 These are shown decoded here to better understand the protocol exchange.
 Also note that the provider should return a new nonce value in each response, which the client should use in the subsequent request.
   <br />

   ```